cloudsolver/aws-sap/atoms/CloudFormation.md

 ![[CloudFormation Conditions.png]]

 **Stacks**
-- A single unit that includes all the resources build via the template.
+- A single unit that includes all the resources built via the template.
 - Nested Stacks are reused.
 - Cross stacks use Output and are shared.
-- Admin accounts create Stack Sets- these are across multiple accounts and regions.
+- Admin accounts create Stack Sets across multiple accounts and regions.
 **Change Sets**
-While it does not tell us if it will succeed, it will give us a summary of proposed changes that can be generated before updating a running stack. e.g. renaming a database will delete the database (and the data) - good to know. `Fn::And`,
+While it does not tell us if it will succeed, it will give us a summary of proposed changes that can be generated before updating a running stack. e.g., renaming a database will delete the database (and the data) - good to know. `Fn::And`,
 ![[cloudformation designer.png]]
 Fig. CloudFormation Designer

-I find it quite impractical.
-JSON is unusable, YAML is readable but it's super clunky.
+It is quite impractical.
+JSON is unusable, and YAML is readable, but it's super clunky.

-#Question  How is CloudFormation rolled back handled with notifications?
+#Question: How is CloudFormation rolled back handled with notifications?
 Answer: CF needs [[SNS]] integration enabled.
 If CF fails, the stack will delete the resources, and the last known successful stack will be back.
 ![[CF-SNS Integration.png]]